 His filmmaking roots began with documentary and local videography work, before he moved onto narrative filmmaking with his first short film “An Evening with My Comatose Mother,” which premiered in April, 2011.
 “Comatose” would go on to become the most awarded horror short film of all-time, a record it held for five years before being broken in 2016, winning 76 festival and industry awards while playing over 100 film festivals during its run.

 Jonathan followed up “Comatose” with music videos, commercials, and two more short films that saw him delve further into genre filmmaking with his sci-fi music videos “Electric Light” (2012) and “Gravity” (2018), the romantic fantasy music video “I’ll Always Be Young” (2013), and the horror videos “Demons” (2018, based in the Comatose Mother universe) and “My Eternity” (2016).
-He would also make the dark fantasy short “Kiss the Devil in the Dark” (2018) based upon an original concept he created with his sister, Rebecca Martin (XIX), whom he would also collaborate with to create the Gothic Horror throwback short film, “Creatures of Whitechapel” (2016), itself the winner of over 67 festival and industry awards as of December 2017.
+He would also make the dark fantasy short “Kiss the Devil in the Dark” (2018) based upon an original concept he created with his sister, Rebecca Martin (XIX), whom he would also collaborate with to create the Gothic Horror throwback short film, “Creatures of Whitechapel” (2016), itself the winner of 76 festival and industry awards as of October 2018.